ShahrearMSf/betterlinks/README.txt

 - Analyze & track your marketing campaigns
 - Enhance your affiliate marketing strategies
 - Manage your links directly in Gutenberg & Elementor
-- Manage your tags and check the performance of your links associated to each tags
+- Manage your tags and check the performance of your links associated to each tag
 - Reduce link load time with optimized queries
 - Monitor marketing campaigns with UTM Builder
 - Prevent bot traffic and clicks with Bot Blocker
-- Create and manage external links instantly
-- Check broken links and fix easily
+- Check broken links right from the dashboard
+- Easily manage & share your Fluent Boards task

 https://www.youtube.com/watch?v=ZJqBrFhQC1A

 ## SIMPLE & FAST LINK MANAGEMENT PLUGIN 🎉

 **✨ Aesthetic Drag & Drop UI:** Create & manage any links with just a couple of clicks.
-Manage everything from creating, editing, configurations & all from just one place
+From creating, editing to configuring have everything in one place

 **🧲 Quick Link Shortening:** Make your long URL links into short ones and create pretty links within minutes

 **💫 One-Click Share:** Copy your shortened URL right from the dashboard and share it instantly

-**⚙️ Easy Configuration:** Easily setup your Link Redirects (301, 302 and 307) and all your Link options
+**⚙️ Easy Configuration:** Easily setup your Link Redirects (301, 302, 307 and Cloaked) and all your Link options

 **💪 Fast Response:** Less Database queries resulting in faster response time

-**🔃 Simple Migration:** Migrate from Third-party Plugins such as PrettyLinks with one-click
+**🔃 Simple Migration:** Migrate from Third-party Plugins such as PrettyLinks, ThirstyAffiliates with one-click

 ## POWERFUL LINK TRACKING & ANALYTICS FEATURES 🚀

-**📈 Real Time Analytics:** Generate real-time analytics data and easily evaluate the performance of your cloaked links with just a glance
+**📈 Real-time Analytics:** Generate real-time analytics data and easily evaluate the performance of your shortened links with just a glance

 **🔎 Examine Click-Through Rate:** Examine the performance of your click-through rates of your shortened URLs right from one place

-**📊 Generate Reports:** Gather analytics reports to evaluate and run successful marketing campaigns
+**📊 Generate Reports:** Gather analytics reports (e.g., top referer clicks, top social media clicks, top OS clicks, top browser clicks and more) to evaluate and run successful marketing campaigns

-**📅 Interactive Calendar to Filter Clicks:** Easily filter your cloaked links based on certain dates from the interactive calendar
+**📅 Interactive Calendar to Filter Clicks:** Easily filter your shortened links based on certain dates from the interactive calendar

 **🔗 UTM Builder to Track Campaigns:** Add parameters to URLs to monitor your marketing campaigns

+**🚀 Instant Gutenberg & Elementor Redirects: Redirect your URLs and manage your links directly from Elementor & Gutenberg Editor

 ## More Advanced Features with BetterLinks PRO: